Roy1969/Change-MacAddress-Light/README.md

    - Windows Server 2016
    - Windows Server 2012
    - Windows Server 2008 R2
+   - Does not currently work in virtual machines (by deliberate choice)
 # Features

  - Detailed analysis of network resources